 4.4.
-The purpose of this report is to publish an updated Statement of Community Involvement (SCI) that sets out how the Council will engage with the community, including hard to reach groups.
+The purpose of this report is to adopt an up to date Statement of Community Involvement (SCI) that sets out how the Council will engage with the community, including hard to reach groups.
 Therefore, there are not considered to be any equalities implications.